kevinbluer/bluer-notes-jekyll/quotes.md

 - "A year from now what will you wish you had done today?", Unknown
 - "Risk by its very nature is mysterious.
 It is mystery lived, for it ventures into lands that are not controlled or charted.", John Paul Lederach
+- "This being human is a guest house.
+Every morning a new arrival.
+A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor.
+Welcome and entertain them all!
+Even if they are a crowd of sorrows, who violently sweep your house empty of its furniture, still, treat each guest honorably.
+He may be clearing you out for some new delight.
+The dark thought, the shame, the malice. meet them at the door laughing and invite them in.
+Be grateful for whatever comes.
+Because each has been sent as a guide from beyond.", Rumi

 #### Business